cms-btv-pog/BTVNanoCommissioning/README.md

 </p>
 </details>

-### Roadmap for running the tool
+### Roadmap for running the tool (for commissioning tasks)

 1. Is the `.json` file ready?
 If not, create it following the instructions in the  [Make the json files](#make-the-json-files) section.
 Please use the correct naming scheme

-2. Put the `lumiMask`, correction files (SFs, pileup weight), and JER, JEC files under the dict entry in `BTVNanoCommissioning/src/utils/AK4_parameters.py`.
+2. Add the `lumiMask`, correction files (SFs, pileup weight), and JER, JEC files under the dict entry in `utils/AK4_parameters.py`.
 See details in [Correction files configurations](#correction-files-configurations)

 3. If the JERC file `jec_compiled.pkl.gz` is missing in the `data/JME/${campaign}` directory, create it through [Create compiled JERC file](#create-compiled-jerc-filepklgz)

+4. If selections and output histogram/arrays need to be changed, modify the dedicated `workflows`

-4. Run the workflow with dedicated input and campaign name.
+5. Run the workflow with dedicated input and campaign name.
 Example commands for Run 3 can be found [here](#commands-for-different-phase-space).
-For first usage, the JERC file needs to be recompiled first, see [Create compiled JERC file](#create-compiled-jerc-filepklgz)
+For first usage, the JERC file needs to be recompiled first, see [Create compiled JERC file](#create-compiled-jerc-filepklgz).
+You can also specify `--isArray` to store the skimmed root files.

-5. Once you obtain the `.coffea` file(s), you can make plots using the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add to `src/BTVNanoCommissioning/helpers/xsection.py`
+6. Once you obtain the `.coffea` file(s), you can make plots using the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add it to `src/BTVNanoCommissioning/helpers/xsection.py`

+Info for developers can be [found](#notes-for-developers)

 ### Commands for different phase space